subugoe/typo3-xmlinclude/README.markdown

 * `rewriteOnClass` [`rewrite-on`]: String with a class name used in the default stylesheet to detect a tags whose links must be rewritten.
 * `rewriteOffClass` [`rewrite-off`]: String with a class name used by the default stylesheet to detect a tags whose links must not be rewritten.
 * `cookiePassthrough` [`{}`]: List of strings.
 Cookies with those names are passed between the connection to load the XML file and the connection to the browser.
+* `cookiePath` [`.`]: String.
+If `.` the current TYPO3 page’s path is used for the cookie.
+If set to a string, that string is used for the cookie path.
 * `useRealURL` [`0`]: Use RealURL to pass URLs to the extension.
 Read the section on RealURL for further instructions.